wasin-waeosri/QuickStart.Elektron.EDP-RT/Amazon_AMI.md

 *Note:* AWS Elastic IP Address is not included in the AWS Free Tier services.

-**Q: What should I do after finish running an example application**
+**Q: What should I do after I finish running an example application**

 **A:** You can "Terminate" instance to delete your E2 instance permanently or "Stop" instance to just shutdown your instance and release all public DNS IP address.
 Please refer to [AWS Document: Clean Up Your Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html#ec2-clean-up-your-instance) link for more detail.